arjkashyap/MySQL-Cheat-Sheet/README.md

 ### Inserting data into Table

 So now we have created our first table and inserted columns attributes in it.
 Now all we need is some data.
-To insert data into MySQL we use the **_INSERT_** statmenet. <br/>
+To insert data into MySQL we use the **_INSERT_** statement . <br/>

 The Insert statement allows you to insert one or more rows into the table.
-The sytax for Inserting data rows is as follows: <br/>
+The syntax for Inserting data rows is as follows: <br/>

 INSERT INTO table_name(c1, c2, c3, . . . ) <br/>
 VALUES (v1, v2, v3 . . .); <br/>